CS429-S2022/CI-Lab-Student/README.md

 # CI-lab

-This is the internal code base for CS429 SP21 CI lab.
+This is the code base for CS429 F2022 CI lab.
 Check the writeup for more details.

  ## Files
  Files should be included in handout (`make handout`):